HarshadaBapuraoKadam/AR_Physics_Project/README.md

 ## 🏆 Recognition

 This project was designed to **revolutionize how students perceive science** and is being considered for **world record recognition** due to its innovation and potential impact in the field of education technology.

----

-## 🤝 Contributing

-We’re open to collaborations with:
-- Educators
-- AR Developers
-- Content Creators

-Feel free to open issues or pull requests for suggestions or improvements!

----

-##  Contact

-For queries, partnerships, or suggestions:

-**Sandesh Khilari**
-📧 Email: sndsh.khilari@gmail.com

----

-> Made with ❤️ by Team AVINYA to make science magical.